HarHarLinks/matrix-webhook-receiver/README.md

 `url` is the rest of the webhook URL, ending in `/`.

-`displayName` can be freely chosen and will appear as the account posting your message to matrix.
+`displayName` can be freely chosen and will appear as the account posting your message to [matrix].

 `avatar` is supposed to set the avatar of said account, but is currently broken upstream.